Transport map unadjusted Langevin algorithms: learning and discretizing perturbed samplers

 \section{Introduction}

 Langevin dynamics frequently appear in sampling methods for high dimensional, non-Gaussian probability distributions.
-Given access to the gradient of the logarithm of the target density, many Markov chain Monte Carlo (MCMC) methods use Langevin dynamics as an core ingredient.
-There is particular recent interest in unadjusted Langevin algorithms (ULA), in which the empirical average over a single chain is used to approximate expectations with respect to the invariant distribution, without a Metropolis-Hastings correction.
+Given access to the gradient of the logarithm of the target density, many Markov chain Monte Carlo (MCMC) methods use Langevin dynamics as a core ingredient.
+Particular recent interest is in unadjusted Langevin algorithms (ULA), in which the empirical average over a single chain is used to approximate expectations with respect to the invariant distribution, without a Metropolis-Hastings correction.

-While standard ULA has proven to be a valuable tool in simulation, it can often exhibit slow convergence.
-A number of methods have been proposed to improve the convergence properties of standard ULA.
-One such class of methods involves simulating from appropriate reversible and irreversible perturbations of the original Markov process, e.g., \cite{girolami2011riemann,hwang1993accelerating,hwang2005accelerating,lelievre2013optimal,rey2015irreversible,rey2015variance,rey2016improving,zhang2022geometry}.
-Such methods have been shown to be effective in accelerating convergence while guaranteeing improved performance of the corresponding ergodic estimator.
-We summarize these methods in Section \ref{subsec:perturbations}.
+While standard ULA has proven to be a valuable tool in simulation, it often exhibits slow convergence.
+Many methods have been proposed to improve the convergence properties of standard ULA.
+One such class of methods involves simulating from appropriate reversible and irreversible perturbations of the original Markov process, e.g., \cite{girolami2011riemann,hwang1993accelerating,hwang2005accelerating,lelievre2013optimal,rey2015irreversible,rey2015variance,rey2016improving,zhang2022geometry,cui2024optimal}.
+Such methods have been shown to be effective in accelerating convergence while guaranteeing improved performance of the corresponding ergodic estimator; see Section \ref{subsec:perturbations}.

 A different class of sampling methods that has been explored in the literature employs transport maps; see, for instance, \cite{el2012bayesian,brennan2020greedy,kobyzev2020normalizing,marzouk2016introduction,peherstorfer2019transport,rezende2015variational,papamakarios2021normalizing,tabak2010density}.
-Transport maps provide functional representations of complex random variables by expressing them as a deterministic transformations of a simple reference random variable---for example, of a Gaussian.
-The principal idea is that if such a transport map is constructed, one can efficiently sample from the complex target distribution by evaluating the map at the samples of the reference distribution.
-In practice, one is only able to construct an approximate transport map, and the quality of the samples depends on the quality of the map.
+Transport maps provide functional representations of complex random variables by transforming them, deterministically and invertibly, to a simple reference random variable of the same dimension---for example, a standard Gaussian.
 We discuss these methods in Section \ref{subsec:transportmaps}.
+An ``exact'' transport map $S_\text{exact}$ achieves this measure transformation exactly, i.e., it pushes forward a complex target distribution $\pi$ to a desired reference distribution $\eta_\text{ref}$, a relationship we denote as $(S_\text{exact})_\sharp \pi = \eta_\text{ref}$.
+If such a map is constructed, one can efficiently sample from the target $\pi$ by evaluating $S_\text{exact}^{-1}$ on samples drawn from the reference distribution.